stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

 # Scala verus Python with AWS Lambda Functions

-There are many things to consider when chosing a programming language, see the full article at [Scala 3 verus Python with AWS Lambda Functions](% post_url 2022-08-17-scala-verus-python-aws-lambda-functions %).
+There are many things to consider when chosing a programming language, see the full article at [JVM versus Python for AWS Lambda Functions]({% post_url 2022-08-13-jvm-versus-python-aws-lambda-functions %}).

 {%
   include github_project.html